 What is Like On Board a Sleeper Train in Myanmar? – The Practical Stuff

 Our sleeper compartment slept four in an unusual configuration.
 There was no adjoining corridor connecting all of the compartments, instead, we were totally isolated from the rest of the train.
 It was good not to have people bumping into us but I was hoping to take a wander through the carriages and meet some people.
 I could have changed carriages at one of the stops but didn’t quite have the guts.

 Our roommates were a french couple who were pleasant enough but not so chatty.
 For a while, we thought they didn’t speak English but it turned out, they were pretty fluent.

-I am not a clean freak by any means but this train was pretty mucky.
+I am not a clean freak by any means but this night train from Yangon to Bagan was pretty mucky.
 The general carriage interior was very dusty.
 I guess that is only to be expected with open windows.
 However, the bathroom and other side room were both filthy.
 I found myself craving the odd antibacterial wipe.

 - Each passenger has two seats to themselves meaning we all got a nice view out of the window.